Think Great Thoughts, Part 1

 I’ve got a little word association game I’d like to play with you very briefly.
 Tell me what these words have in common: Atkins, South Beach, low-carb, high-carb, high-protein, Jenny Craig, Weight Watchers.
 Are we there?
 It’s diets, right?
 It’s what you put in your body.
 Someone has said, “You are, and we are, what we eat.”
 And we know it’s true, physically.
 It’s absolutely, scientifically proven.

 If you want to change your cholesterol, you’ve got to change your diet.
-If you want to change your body, if you want to lose weight if you want your heart, your body, et cetera, et cetera, et cetera to change, you have to change, and I have to change, what I put in our mouths.
+If you want to change your body, if you want to lose weight if you want your heart, your body, et cetera, et cetera, et cetera to change, you have to change, and I have to change, what I put in my mouth.

 But often what we forget, it is just as true psychologically, as it is physically.
 University of Tennessee did a twelve-year study trying to measure, in some way, the impact of what people put into their minds.
-They had a control group, and a non-control group, listen to a five-minute daily radio program.
+They had a control group, and a non-control group, listen to a five-minute daily radio program every day.
 And then, they tested them.

 The results were, if there were four negative items in the five-minute radio program, the listeners were, one, more depressed; two, believed the world was a negative place to live; three, were less likely to help others; and, four, began to believe that what they heard would actually happen to them.
 Empirical research.
 Five minutes.
 Five little minutes of listening to four negative things impacted them that much.
 Imagine what, in the average home, six to seven hours a day of TV, is doing to the average person in America.